 - Focus on your breathing.
 When you have negative thoughts, try to sit down, take a deep breath and close your eyes.
 Focus on your breath as it moves in and out of your body.
 Sitting and breathing for even just a minute can help.”

 You can also try more structured mindfulness techniques, such as body-scan meditation, sitting meditation and walking meditation.
 There are also mindful elements to other forms of exercise, gardening, singing, and creating.
 Do what works for you.

 The bottom line is it just takes one focused breath each day, which is found to be more effective when practiced in nature.

 It is safe to say, mindfulness matters.

-Valarie is Editor-in-Chief of Colorado Builder and has a 25-year, award-winning career as a publisher, editor and writer for local, regional, national and international publications.
+Valarie is Editor-at-Large of Colorado Builder and has a 25-year, award-winning career as a publisher, editor and writer for local, regional, national and international publications.
 Valarie is a Colorado native and enjoys hiking, traveling, meditating, kayaking, yoga, reading and spending time with her husband and family.
 She can be reached at [email protected] or (303) 502-2523.